AI-BNU-TEAMKG/EduMKG/README.md

 #### 🎯🎯🎯Recent Update for EduMKG
 **We sincerely thank all the reviewers for their valuable guidance on our work**
 1. We have open-sourced the **RDF data of EduMKG (following IRI standards)** on Zenodo at xxx.
-2. We have open-sourced **an automation script for converting JSON  to RDF format in the RDF folder of this code repository**.
+2. We have open-sourced **an automation script for converting JSON  to RDF format in this code repository**.
 3. We have provided **a detailed explanation of the ontology design and data definition of the knowledge graph**.
 4. We have released **a SPARQL endpoint** and provided **basic usage examples**.